tomchkk/transliterable-bundle/README.md

 ### Rulesets

-In order to perform a transliteration, the transliterator requires a _ruleset_ identifier, which is used to create a particular transliterator instance.
+In order to perform a transliteration the transliterator requires a _ruleset_ identifier, which is used to create a particular transliterator instance.
 [More on ruleset identifiers](http://userguide.icu-project.org/transforms/general#TOC-Transliterator-Identifiers).

 **Global ruleset**